Every Episode of "The Mandalorian" Season 1: Ranked

-The Disney+ breakout series “The Mandalorian” might just be the best thing to come out of the “Star Wars” universe since “Empire,” and with the release of season two, I couldn’t help but rank all the episodes that have been released so far.
+The Disney+ breakout series “The Mandalorian” might just be the best thing to come out of the “Star Wars” universe since “Empire,” and with the release of season two, I couldn’t help but rank all the episodes from the first season.
 SPOILERS AHEAD.

 16. "The Gunslinger"

 No episode of “The Mandalorian” is actually bad, and I loved the return to Tatooine.
 Amy Sedaris is great as Peli Motto and it was fun to see Mando come to an environment that is a nostalgic return for the viewer.

 Mando seeks out another opportunity to find his fellow Mandalorians, and this entire episode takes place on the flight in between.
 Where The Marshal (see below) creates an awesome one-off story in between the larger goal of the season, this feels a bit like it is filling the gap between one episode and the next.
 The ice planet from this episode definitely made me miss Hoth from Empire.

 This is where Mando’s character starts to change for the better and he becomes more of a protector of The Child.
 The battle at the end was awesome but the rest of the episode was just some Mandalorian backstory that we already learned enough about in the pilot.